r0mbeg/mathematicalPendulum/README.md

 ![Image alt](https://github.com/r0mbeg/mathematicalPendulum/blob/master/pendulumFormulasAndImages/interface.png)

-In this window, you can configure the parameters of the pendulum-the color of the ball, the mass of the ball, the radius of the ball, the length of the thread, the initial angle and the initial angular velocity.
+In this window, you can configure the parameters of the pendulum - the color of the ball, the mass of the ball, the radius of the ball, the length of the thread, the initial angle and the initial angular velocity.

 When all the parameters are configured, click "RUN":